stripe/stripe-terminal-ios/README.md

 # stripe-pos-ios

-During the private alpha program, the iOS Point of Sale SDK will only be available using Carthage or manual installation.
+During the private alpha program the iOS Point of Sale SDK will only be available using Carthage or manual installation.
 For more information on installing the SDK, see the [Setup Guide](https://stripe.com/docs/point-of-sale).

 This repository contains:
 1. An example app (in the `Example` directory).